 Why See a Mesothelioma Doctor?

-Mesothelioma is rare, accounting for only about 0.3% of all cancer diagnoses.
+Mesothelioma is rare, accounting for only about 0.3% of all cancer diagnoses in the United States.
 While doctors diagnose over 220,000 cases of lung cancer each year, only around 3,000 new mesothelioma cases are diagnosed annually, according to the American Cancer Society (ACS).

 Because of this rarity, the broader medical community is not nearly as familiar with mesothelioma as it is with more common cancers.

 Many oncologists have never treated a mesothelioma patient over the course of their medical careers.

 This may cause general oncologists to misdiagnose mesothelioma, which often presents like other cancers, pneumonia, or even the flu.
 This delays an accurate diagnosis and potentially life-extending treatment.

 Better treatment outcomes rely on early diagnosis and determination of mesothelioma stage, type of mesothelioma, and cell type, with which a mesothelioma specialist is more familiar.